romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 We can conclude that setting up the junction path with Kerberos will create a least privileged permission set for the whole tree, even if ```sys```  is defined for underlying volumes.
 Presenting the data path through NFSv4 with Kerberos authentication enforced a valid ticket for all services and users that would interact with the filesystem, even when a different authentication construct is forced at the export level, the Kerberos authentication takes precedence and enforces a least privileged permission set.

-### Architectural components
-- Kubernetes Control Plane: Manages all cluster resources, including Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).
-- Trident CSI with NAS Driver: Interface between Kubernetes storage and the NFS server.
-- Key Distribution Center (KDC): Issues tickets for authentication, could be an Active Directory, FreeIPA, ...
-- ONTAP NFSv4: expose the data path service, the export configuration, and validate authentication.
-- Secrets Store CSI Driver: Optional component to mount secrets from external stores into Pods.
-- Client credentials: Either node machine creds (host/<node>) or per-user delegated creds; do not use the server’s nfs/<server> key on the client.
-- Application Pod: Contains the application container and the storage volume.
-- Kerberos Configuration on nodes (krb5.conf, nfs-utils, idmap): Required for node-side Kerberos.

-# Potential Solution Paths

-### Objectives
-Securely mounting NFSv4 volumes using Kerberos in Kubernetes using CSI drivers, and enabling both application runtimes and multi-user SSH workflows with per-user authorization.

-Provide an overview of:
-- Mount NFSv4 volumes with Kerberos (krb5/krb5i/krb5p) using a Trident.
-- Configure nodes and backends (e.g., NetApp ONTAP via Trident).
-- Support application runtime
-- Support multi-user access via SSH with GSSAPI and credential delegation.
-- Avoid common pitfalls (Pod vs node Kerberos, keytab handling, idmapping).

 ### Important constraints and clarifications
 - NFSv4 Kerberos negotiation happens on the node: the CSI Node plugin mounts the NFS volume in the host namespace, and the node’s kernel NFS client plus rpc.gssd perform GSSAPI.
 Pods do not run rpc.gssd for these mounts.